-The beams from lasers in this class are considered to be incapable of injuring personnel, no matter how the lasers are used, or how long they are used (up to $3x10^4$ sec ~ 8 hours/day).
-This applies only to the laser beams themselves, not to any of the associated ancillary hazards (described in Sections VIII, IX and X).
+The beams from lasers in this class are considered to be incapable of injuring personnel, no matter how the lasers are used, or how long they are used (up to $3x10^4 \sec 2 8$ hours/day).
+This applies only to the laser beams themselves, not to any of the associated ancillary hazards.